Skip Navigation

 The open internet allows people of color to tell their own stories and organize for racial justice online.
 When activists are able to turn out thousands of people in the streets at a moment’s notice, it’s because ISPs aren’t allowed to block their messages or websites.

 The mainstream media have long misrepresented, ignored and harmed people of color.
 And thanks to systemic racism, economic inequality and runaway media consolidation, people of color own just a handful of broadcast stations.
-The lack of diverse ownership is why news outlets have gotten away with criminalizing and dehumanizing communities of color.
+The lack of diverse ownership is a big reason why news outlets have gotten away with criminalizing and dehumanizing communities of color.

 The open internet allows people of color and other impacted communities to bypass traditional media gatekeepers.
 Without Net Neutrality, ISPs can block speech and prevent dissident voices from speaking freely online.
 Without Net Neutrality, people of color are at risk of losing a vital platform.